High-efficient Bloch simulation of magnetic resonance imaging sequences based on deep learning: DISCUSSION

+The experiment in Figure 5 is based on a non-negligible issue, that is, there is a trade-off between simulation accuracy and simulation time.
+Traditional Bloch simulation involves discrete spin evolution and gradient encoding, which require the spatial discretization grid to exceed the fastest gradient spiral by at least a factor of two (i.e., spatial Nyquist condition \cite{45nyquist}).
+Sub-Nyquist sampling results in catastrophic loss of accuracy, especially for FSE or MOLED with multiple RF pulses or complex spatial frequency encoding.
+In contrast, Simu-Net performs simulation through image-to-image transformation and uses high-accuracy simulation results as labels.
+A series of non-linear operations is replaced by a deep neural network, avoiding direct Fourier encoding that enables simulation to ignore the traditional sampling limitations.
+Thus, Simu-Net improves spatial and temporal efficiency of MRI simulation and may be used for large-scale simulation in the future.

+Recently, 3D MRI simulation of novel pulse sequences has become active due to increasing clinical applications.
+However, 3D Bloch simulation involves parallel computation of hundreds of times the spins in 2D simulation and requires gradient encoding in three directions.
+These factors limit the current simulation in relatively low resolution and take an extremely long computational time.
+Instead, Simu-Net does not involve explicit gradient encoding and FFT, but performs end-to-end image transformation in a data-driven manner.
+Thus, it can be applied to 3D MRI simulations by replacing all 2D operations with corresponding 3D counterparts.
+An preliminary experiment of the 3D bSSFP (balanced steady-state free precession) sequence was performed and illustrates the feasibility of 3D simulation with Simu-Net (see Supporting Information Figure S4).

 As a proof-of-concept, Simu-Net has demonstrated the possibility of accelerating Bloch simulation using deep learning.
 Its applications may not be limited to synthetic data generation but also include large-scale high-accuracy simulation, model-driven self-supervised learning \cite{38liu2021magnetic}, pulse sequence optimization \cite{39loktyushin2021mrzero}, or reinforcement learning \cite{40jin2019self}.
 However, its limitations cannot be ignored, for example, variable spatial resolution (i.e., FOV and matrix size) and generalized models (adaptable to different pulse sequences) still remain challenges.
 Due to the relatively fixed number of nodes in a neural network, achieving variable output sizes may benefit from natural languages processing methods, such as recurrent neural network (RNN) or long short-term memory (LSTM) \cite{41sabidussi2021recurrent, 42ottens2022deep}.
+Besides, the “out-of-distribution” issue is still an open problem of the current implementation (see Supporting Information Figure S5).
+Although considering a wider range of parameters when generating samples can enhance the generalization of the model, a stronger physics-constrained version is highly desired.
 Future work will explore broader applications of Simu-Net, and we believe these ideas can be extended to other areas to accelerate the computation of forward physical model.